pin-toto/joor/README.md

 # 🖥️ Joor OS

 **Joor OS** is a minimal, educational 32-bit operating system built from scratch using **C** and **Assembly**.
-It features a simple terminal interface with basic file management commands and runs on x86 architecture via QEMU, CD/DVD, or USB.
+It features a simple terminal interface with basic file management commands and runs on x86 architecture via QEMU.

 ---